How to Store Tart Cherries for Maximum Freshness

 #5: Keep Cherries Away from Room Temperature

-Fresh cherries are highly perishable and do not fare well when left at room temperature for long periods.
-If you’re planning to use cherries soon after purchasing them, you can leave them out for a few hours, but always refrigerate them to maximize freshness.
+Fresh cherries are highly perishable and should not be left at room temperature for long.
+If you need to store them temporarily, a few hours at room temperature is fine, but always refrigerate them as soon as possible to preserve freshness.

 Preparing Cherries for Eating or Cooking